harmonydata/harmonyapi/README.md

 }'
 ```

-## Alternative deployment on AWS Lambda
+## Alternative serverless deployment on AWS Lambda

-There is an alternative serverless deployment set up.
-The deployment has been divided into four AWS Lambda functions.
+This repository also contains code for an alternative serverless deployment on AWS Lambda.
+The deployment has been divided into four AWS Lambda functions, managed by Terraform.
+Please refer to folder `serverless_deployment` for details.

 ![Screenshot](images/deployed_harmony_architecture.png)